Do you want to make a file upload form in WordPress?

-Some essential things you need to consider configuring – let’s say that you are using this field on a job application form.
+You need to consider configuring some essential things – let’s say that you are using this field on a job application form.
 So, you probably want to accept a resume.
 So, you need to mark the field as required.

-Applicants won’t be able to bypass the form without uploading their resume.
+Applicants won’t be able to bypass the form without uploading their resumes.

 Another option we loved is, limiting the file types, size, and number.
-Usually, when we publish a file upload form on our website, our website visitors can upload any kind of files like an mp4 video, an exe file, or anything they have.
+Usually, when you publish a file upload form on our website, our website visitors can upload any kind of file like an mp4 video, an exe file, or anything they have.

 This is not good for us.